flightstats/hub/README.md

 ```

 ## configure replication

+**Replication Configuration will be access controlled in in Staging and Prod environments**

 The Hub can replicate Sequence channels from another Hub instance.
 TimeSeries replication is not yet supported.